 Figure 2.
 Source memory (A) accuracy, (B, top) confidence, and (B, bottom) correct RT.
 Bar heights correspond to the mean, error bars = SEM.
 Asterisks denote p < 0.05.

 Figure 3.
 Waveforms elicited by correct responses to the Question (black), Side (red), and Odd/Even (blue) cues.
-Representative electrodes from the left and right hemisphere are depicted for frontal and parietal scalp; a midline occipital electrode is displayed as this is where the late posterior negativity (LPN) was maximal.
+Representative electrodes from the left and right hemisphere are depicted for frontal and parietal scalp; the late posterior negativity (LPN) was maximal at a midline occipital electrode.
 Gray shading demarcates the parietal ERP associated with recollection, asterisks indicate the reduction in parietal activity in depressed adults.

 Figure 4.
 Topographies showing activity elicited by Question and Side hits, with activity on correct Odd/Even trials subtracted out.
 Columns correspond to the three time windows analyzed (400-800, 800-1400, 1400-2000 ms).
 Electrodes in clusters associated with significant effects (within-group) are shown in white.
 Between-group comparisons revealed no differences.